pdf-association/arlington-pdf-model/TestGrammar/README.md

 -h, --help        This usage message.
 -b, --brief       terse output when checking PDFs.
 The full PDF DOM tree is NOT output.
 -c, --checkdva    Adobe DVA formal-rep PDF file to compare against Arlington PDF model.
--d, --debug       output additional debugging information (verbose!)
+-d, --debug       output additional debugging information.
-    --clobber     always overwrite PDF output report files (--pdf) rather than append underscores --no-color    disable colorized text output (useful when redirecting or piping output) -m, --batchmode   stop popup error dialog windows and redirect everything to console (Windows only, includes memory leak reports)
+    --clobber     always overwrite PDF output report files (--pdf) rather than append underscores.
+    --no-color    disable colorized text output (useful when redirecting or piping output).
+-m, --batchmode   stop popup error dialog windows and redirect everything to console (Windows only, includes memory leak reports).
 -o, --out         output file or folder.
 Default is stdout.
-See --clobber for overwriting behavior -p, --pdf         input PDF file or folder.
+See --clobber for overwriting behavior.
+-p, --pdf         input PDF file or folder.
 -f, --force       force the PDF version to the specified value (1,0, 1.1, ..., 2.0 or 'exact').
+Only applicable to --pdf.
-Requires --pdf -t, --tsvdir      [required] folder containing Arlington PDF model TSV file set.
+-t, --tsvdir      [required] folder containing Arlington PDF model TSV file set.
 -v, --validate    validate the Arlington PDF model.
 -e, --extensions  a comma-separated list of extensions, or '*' for all extensions.
+    --password    password.
+Only applicable to --pdf.

 Built using <pdf-sdk vX.Y.Z>
 ```